Lomachenko wins in return from military service in Ukraine

 ”The fight to make in the lightweight division is Haney versus Lomachenko, and we will do everything we can to make the undisputed championship showdown that all fight fans want to see.” promoter Bob Arum said. ”They are the world’s premier lightweights, and it would be a fantastic battle.”

-But if it happens, Lomachenko would probably have to be better than he was before an announced crowd of 4,586 in the Hulu Theater.
+But if it happens, Lomachenko would probably have to be better than he was in the Hulu Theater.

 ”I think it wasn’t the best performance, but I know if me and Loma were to fight, we’d see a better version on the night,” Haney said. ”Congratulations, and hopefully we can get it on.”